jackapbutler/Pub-Sub-Image-Classification/README.md

 # Pub-Sub-Image-Classification

-A Pub/Sub system for Fashion Image Classification
+A Pub/Sub system for Fashion Image Classification.

 # Setup